Did you know that 21% of moms-to-be pre-pack their hospital bag four weeks or more in advance?

-At Cadenshae we surveyed 247 amazing moms about when they packed a hospital bag, how long they packed for and what they pre-packed.
+At Cadenshae we surveyed 247 amazing moms about when they packed in a hospital bag, how long they packed for and what they pre-packed.
 With their help, we also created a downloadable hospital bag checklist full of the best tips on what on how to pre-pack a hospital bag.

-In this case study results are from mothers that packed a hospital bag or bags in preparation for a natural or cesarean section birth.
+In this case study results are from mothers that packed a hospital bag in preparation for a natural or cesarean section birth.
 71% surveyed had natural births in their last pregnancy and 29% had cesarean section births.

 So what is in this case study?